probablyskela/periodic-queue-bot/README.md

 See: https://docs.docker.com/engine/install/

 ## Configuration
-You can configure the bot by using `/configure` comand and attaching configration file.
+You can configure the bot by using `/configure` comand and attaching configuration file.
 ![Bot configuration example](assets/images/configure_command_example.jpg "Bot configuration example") Example of a configuration file:
 ```